-On May 25, 2018, the European General Data Protection Regulation (GDPR) is due to take effect.
-Is your organization prepared?
-The GDPR will impact every entity that holds or uses European personal data both inside and outside of Europe.
-This means that nearly every website and application in the world could be affected.
+The European General Data Protection Regulation (GDPR) was adopted in April of 2016, forever altering the global digital privacy landscape.
+Designed to unify the data protection laws across EU member states, GDPR has impacted every entity that holds or uses European personal data both inside and outside of Europe.
+This means that nearly every website and application in the world has been affected.

-The GDPR imposes new rules on companies, government agencies, and other organizations that collect or analyze data tied to EU residents.
+GDPR came to be because of public concerns over digital privacy in the EU.
 GDPR recognizes the rights that citizens have with regards to information that identifies them.
 The GDPR expands the rights of citizens, also referred to as data subjects, in the following ways:

 The focus of the law is not where an organization is located but where the business activity occurs.
 Any organization that holds data relating to citizens in the EU must comply.
 This effectively implies that GDPR is a global law.
 If your organization does business, offers services, or performs activities on behalf of EU citizens, GPDR may apply.

-Organizations in the EU or outside of the EU that process personal data for the offering of goods and services to the EU, or that monitor the behavior of data subjects in the EU, should appoint a representative to act as a point of contact for the Data Protection Authority (DPA) and data subjects.
+Organizations in the EU or outside of the EU that process personal data for the offering of goods and services to the EU, or that monitor the behavior of data subjects in the EU, should appoint a data protection officer to be responsible for GDPR and act as a point of contact for the Data Protection Authority (DPA) and data subjects.

-Very few organizations have identified every single process that involves personal data.
-Organizations with IT systems ought to go through their entire system portfolio to ensure that all of the systems comply.
-It’s important to note that it is companies that need to be GDPR-compliant, not systems, applications, platforms, or databases.
+Few organizations have identified every single process that involves personal data.
+Organizations with IT systems ought to go through their entire system portfolio to ensure that all of the systems are compliant with GDPR regulations.
+It’s important to note, however, that it is organizations that need to be GDPR-compliant—not systems, applications, platforms, or databases.

-Organizations should prepare for data subjects exercising their rights under the GDPR.
+Organizations should be prepared to respond to data subjects exercising their rights under the GDPR.
 Companies should be ready to handle data breach incidents and implement additional controls to adequately respond to data subjects who exercise their rights.

 Add-On Products’ resource booking software Resource Central, which is based on Microsoft Outlook® and Exchange, adheres to Microsoft’s relevant GDPR settings.
 Resource Central can currently be configured as GDPR compliant by skilled database professionals.
 We determine where EU citizen data resides in Resource Central database tables and then construct relevant tools for our customers to enable them to comply with GDPR.

-Let us help prepare you for GDPR, so you can be freed up to focus on your core business activities.
+Let us help you stay compliant with GDPR, so you can be freed up to focus on your core business activities.
 To learn more about our GDPR compliant software for resource booking and digital signage management, please sign up for a free trial or free online demo today!